okta/okta.github.io/_source/_use_cases/hooks/index.md

 ### JSON Payload Objects

 The JSON payload is where Okta provides specific information about the process flow that's being executed, so that your external service can evaluate the specific situation.
 Information is encapsulated in JSON objects.
-The set of objects sent depends on the type of inline hook you are using.
+The set of objects sent depends on the type of inline hook you're using.
 Objects are defined in the specific documentation for each kind of inline hook.

 The objects providing this specific information on the process flow are nested within a large object called `data`.